systematic-magic/AgingPMCtest/research_papers_html.rst

 10.7.
 Books and Reports
 ^^^^^^^^^^^^^^^^^^^^^^^

 10.7.1.
 There is no standard for books and reports.
-However at least "Title, Year, (Author name for book references)" should be present.
+However at least Title and Year (and author name for book references)" should be present.

 |